Skip to content

 GitLab: nvirt-cli/nvirt

-Behind the scenes, nvirt is mostly a declarative-ish wrapper around the wonderful tools provided by the libguestfs project (virt-builder and virt-customize) and the virt-manager project (virt-install), with a few extra conveniences around the edges.
+Behind the scenes, nvirt is a wrapper around the tools provided by the libguestfs project (virt-builder and virt-customize) and the virt-manager project (virt-install), with a few extra conveniences around the edges.

 Commands